Donald Trump Reportedly Considering Pardon For Steve Bannon

 Bannon and four other individuals created the non-profit group "We Build the Wall" with the stated goal of raising money for a barrier on the U.S.-Mexico border.
 According to New York prosecutors, however, Bannon and his allies conspired to defraud donors and pocketed the money.

-Initially, Trump distanced himself from his former adviser, describing his actions as “inappropriate.”
-But, in recent weeks, Trump and Bannon have reconciled and speak regularly, according to individuals briefed on the matter.
+Initially, Trump distanced himself from his former adviser, describing his actions as "inappropriate."
+But, in recent weeks, Trump and Bannon have reconciled and are now speaking regularly, according to individuals briefed on the matter.

-The duo allegedly set their differences aside after Trump lost the 2020 presidential election to Democrat Joe Biden.
+The duo purportedly set their differences aside after Trump lost the 2020 presidential election to Democrat Joe Biden.
 The commander-in-chief reportedly contacted Bannon to ask for advice on how to overturn the results of the presidential race and ensure a second term in office.

 Bannon has pleaded not guilty to all charges and is due to stand trial in May this year.

-In addition, Trump has reportedly considered issuing pardons to members of his family and to other political allies, including his attorney Rudy Giuliani, the former Mayor of New York City.
+In addition, Trump has reportedly considered issuing pardons to members of his family and to other political allies, including his attorney Rudy Giuliani, the former mayor of New York City.
 Neither Giuliani nor any member of the first family have been charged with a crime.

 As Politico noted, the president issued a series of pardons in late 2020.